Emilevillette/LINFO1212-projet-preparatoire/README.md

 `./config` and `./models` contains the configuration of the database and the Sequelize models, respectively.

-`./views` contains the HTML templates served to the clients (`/partials` for recurring elements such as navbars and `/pages` for the specific pages)
+`./views` contains the HTML templates served to the clients (`/partials` for recurring elements such as navbars and `/pages` for the specific pages).

 `./public` contains the elements accessible by the user.

 `./scripts` are the backend functions (user-related and incident-related ones in the scope of this project).

 ```bash
 .
 |-- app.js